-At IDCON INC we have a definition of part classification as follow:
+At IDCON INC we have a definition of spare parts classification as follow:

-Looking at it in this perspective, we have classified spare parts as follow:
+Looking at it from this perspective, we have classified spare parts as follow:

 In order to define a part with these classifications, asking simple questions can give us a type of approach that can be objective.
 They are usually answered by a skilled craftsperson, supervisor, store room attendant, craft leads or reliability engineer (sorry, purchasing agents usually are not the best resource).

 In an existing inventory, we will have the parts transaction data (good issues, parts used) available that will support us in this effort.
 When new equipment is purchased, these questions can be supplied to the equipment manufacturer (NOT vendor) for their input (I strongly suggest a review by the plant).

 The following is a list of the questions:

 |Item or Question||Definition||Comments|